 Ballarat North is a smaller suburb in Victoria within the Ballarat local government area (postcode 3350).
 With a population of 4,041, the suburb has an established demographic with a median age of 43.
 Households earn a median income of $67K per year, with an average household size of 2.2 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +1.7% year-on-year at the LGA level.
+VIC employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+VIC also had 45 Commonwealth-backed major projects under construction, 17 underway, and 27 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, managers, technicians & trades.
+Employment in the area leans toward healthcare and education.
 The top ancestries reported are English, Australian, Irish.

 Ballarat North is served by 1 school, including 1 primary.
 The average ICSEA score is 1090, which is above the national average of 1,000.
 Public transport access includes 20 bus stops.
 The crime rate in the Ballarat LGA is higher than average at 11,695 incidents per 100,000 population.

-From an investment perspective, Ballarat North offers a gross rental yield of 3.9%, rated as moderate yield.
-Property prices sit below the state median ($540K/$875K), suggesting a potential value opportunity.
-The price-to-income ratio of 8.1x is considered moderate.
-House prices have moved -12.9% year-on-year.
+On the investment side, Ballarat North shows a gross rental yield of approximately 4.4%, rated as moderate yield.
+Property prices sit below the state median ($500K/$875K), which can point to relative value.
+The price-to-income ratio of 7.5x is considered moderate.
+House prices have moved -7.4% year-on-year.
+Population growth of +1.7% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.